-This is one of my most favorite gone-vintage-in-my-closet frocks, a black cotton number by Willy Smith with a voluminous skirt and a mother of pearl buttoned back.
+This is one of my most favorite gone-vintage-in-my-closet frocks, a black cotton number by Willi Smith with a voluminous skirt and a mother of pearl buttoned back.
 What I did wrong was always wear it back to front, thus gradually straining various areas, notably the underarms, beyond endurance.

-Underpatch with sashiko
+Underpatch with runnning stitch